Transcribe faster with f4 (Win) or f5 (Mac)

-f4 makes your work a lot easier when transcribing recorded audio or video conversations.
+f4 & f5 are making scientific transcription easier and faster.
 Its core features: Replay speed can be reduced without voice pitch change; the program can be controlled via the keyboard (instead of using the mouse); automated short rewind upon pausing the recording. f4 automatically inserts time stamps and speaker tokens – this saves time.
-It offers customizable text elements and intuitive navigation via waveform display.
+It also offers customizable text elements and intuitive navigation via waveform display (f4 only).

-f4free plays the first ten minutes of a media file.
+f4 & f5 plays the first ten minutes of a media file.
+For an unlimited playtime just buy a 6-month or full-licence in our webshop.

 f4 - overview of features